khushisharma0314/simonGAme/README.md

 # simonGAme
-Exciting electronic game of lights and sounds
+Exciting electronic game of lights and sounds...